hunie-son/test/_posts/2024-01-23-LongestIncreasingPathinaMatrix.md

+---
+layout: post
+title:  "Longest Increasing Path in a Matrix LeetCode 329"
+date:   2024-01-23
+excerpt: "Coding prep."

+tag:
+- LeetCode
+- NeetCode
+comments: false
+---

 # Intuition
 <!-- Describe your first thoughts on how to solve this problem. -->
-Given an m x n integers matrix, return the length of the longest increasing path in matrix.
+Given an m x n integers matrix, return the length of the longest increasing path in the matrix.

 From each cell, you can either move in four directions: left, right, up, or down.
 You may not move diagonally or move outside the boundary (i.e., wrap-around is not allowed).